appdev-lessons/msm-queries/content.md

 ## Optional tasks

-Here are some optional tasks for you try and tackle:
+Here are some optional tasks for you to try and tackle:

 ### Finding a movie by title